IBM/universal-connectors/filter-plugin/logstash-filter-dynamodb-guardium/README.md

 1. The DynamoDB plug-in does not support IPV6.
 2. You may need to disable management events in order to avoid heavy traffic and data loss in Guardium.
 Disabling management events disables logging of the following events:
    CreateTable, DeleteTable, ListTable, UpdateTable, DescribeTable events.
-3. The following fields couldn't be mapped with the Dynamo audit logs,
+3. The `Client HostName` field cannot be mapped with the DynamoDB audit logs, Set this field to _NA_.
-    1. Client HostName : Not available with audit logs so set as NA.

 ## 4. Configuring the Dynamodb filters in Guardium